Lush (company)

-Lush Retail Ltd. is a British cosmetics retailer which is headquartered in Poole, Dorset, United Kingdom.
-It was founded in 1995 by trichologist Mark Constantine, his wife Mo Constantine and five other founders.
-Lush has 951 stores globally.
+Lush Ltd. is a British cosmetics retailer which is headquartered in Poole, England.
+It was founded in 1994 by trichologist Mark Constantine, his wife Mo Constantine and five other founders.

 It produces and sells creams, soaps, shampoos, shower gels, lotions, moisturisers, scrubs, masks, and other cosmetics for the face and hair.

-The organisation claims it uses only vegetarian recipes, 85% of which are also vegan.
-The company operates stores in 49 countries globally, with most locations located in the US, as well as production facilities located in the United Kingdom, Canada, Croatia, Germany, Japan and Australia.
+The organisation claims it uses only vegetarian recipes, 95% of which are also vegan.
+The company operates stores in 51 countries globally, as well as production facilities located in the United Kingdom, Canada, Croatia, Germany, Japan, Australia and Poland.

 History

 Early years

 Co-founders Mark Constantine and Liz Weir met in the 1970s and subsequently set up a cosmetics business.
 Constantine began training as a hairdresser and, after completing his training, began working for Elizabeth Arden in London.
 Constantine began working at Marc Young's Beauty Salon in Poole, where he met Liz Weir, who was freelancing at the salon as a beauty therapist.
 Weir and Constantine started their own business selling natural hair and beauty products.

 Constantine and Weir started supplying Anita Roddick's Body Shop when she launched her second shop in 1977.
 The pair would become the Body Shop's biggest supplier until, in the early 1990s, the retailer became uncomfortable with not owning the formulations of many of its products.
 The Body Shop bought Constantine and Weir out, paying them £6 million for the manufacturing rights to the products they had been supplying.
 Both co-founders signed a non-competition agreement, which was enforced until 1994.